Equivalences of Graded Categories: Data determined by a graded equivalence of graded categories

-The final piece of data is a collection of untwisted bimodule natural isomorphisms $\widehat{\tau}$.
-The restriction of the natural isomorphism $\mu$ onto the graded pieces $C_g$ and $C_h$ gives isomorphisms of $F_e$-twisted bimodule functors:
+The final piece of data is a collection of untwisted bimodule natural isomorphisms $\widehat{T}$. \begin{trivlist}\leftskip=3em \item The restriction of the natural isomorphism $\tau$ onto the graded pieces $d_{\phi(g)}$ and $d_{\phi(h)}$ gives a natural isomorphism

+It is routine to check that this isomorphism is $\cC$-balanced, and thus induces, via Equation~\eqref{eq:funball}, a natural isomorphism: